idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Task > Set checked status for target segments** = Set “Checked” segment status for all segments.
 This status can also be applied to filtered segments only.

-**Task > Set translated status for target segments** = Set "Translated" segment status for all segments.
+**Task > Set approved (translated) status for target segments** = Set "Translated" segment status for all segments.
 This status can also be applied to filtered segments only.

 **Task > Lock segments** = Lock segments in the project or set view context (e.g. set by a filter).
 Lock segments are excluded from any editing actions or other processing.